Friends of Greenbelt Theatre

 Friends of Greenbelt Theatre (FGT) is a registered 501c3 non-profit organization managed by a Board of Directors made up of Greenbelt residents and regional representatives who are all dedicated to diverse entertainment and educational cinematic experiences.

 FGT was awarded a contract by the City of Greenbelt in Spring 2015 to manage the operations of the Greenbelt Theatre as a community based non-profit.

-This mission relies on a vibrant programming schedule of independent, art house, repertory, and educational content.
 We believe that running the Theatre as a non-profit will make the theater more modern, nimble, and more able to respond quickly to industry and community needs and concerns.
 That this model represents a return to pioneer Greenbelt ideals is, in our view, a heartening endorsement of those ideals, which in many ways are more modern than ever.

 FGT Board Members

 Cathy Jones coordinates the International Baccalaureate program and teaches Mathematics at Central High School in Capitol Heights (PGCPS).
 She has been a Greenbelt resident since 2005.